rms1000watt/serverless-tf/README.md

 - [ ] Better Docs
 - [ ] API Gateway Authorizer
+- [ ] Readme for each example with explanation
 - [ ] SQS
 - [ ] SNS
 - [ ] S3